Jacquelyn Ford Morie: Career and research

-Seeking to create new forms of artwork in the emerging field of virtual reality, Morie accepted a researcher position at the Visual System Lab (VSL) at University of Central Florida in Orlando, FL.
+In 1988, Morie was hired by the Ringling College of Art and Design to develop the Computer Graphic Design and Computer Animation programs.
+Seeking to create new forms of artwork in the emerging field of virtual reality, Morie subsequently accepted a researcher position at the Visual System Lab (VSL) at University of Central Florida in Orlando, FL.
 The VSL Lab, under the direction of J. Michael Moshell, was part of the Institute for Simulation and Training.
 During her time here (1990–1994) she worked on virtual reality projects for the State of Florida and the United States Army Research Laboratory.

-Together with fellow researcher Mike Goslin, Morie created a VR artwork entitled Virtopia.
-Virtopia debuted at the 1992 Florida Film Festival, making it the first VR Artwork to be premièred at such a venue.
-It was shown in a more mature form at the 1993 Florida Film Festival and at SIGGRAPH 1994's emerging tech venue, The Edge.
+Together with fellow researcher Mike Goslin, Morie created a VR artwork entitled "Virtopia" debuting at the 1993 Florida Film Festival, making it the first VR Artwork to be premièred at such a venue.
+It was shown in a more mature form at the 1994 Florida Film Festival and at SIGGRAPH 1994's emerging tech venue, "The Edge".

-From 1994 – 1997 Morie was head of Computer technical and artistic training for Walt Disney Feature Animation (WDFA).
-She developed a comprehensive year-long apprenticeship for incoming computer graphic animators.
+From 1994 – 1997 Morie was head of Computer technical and artistic training for Walt Disney Feature Animation (WDFA) where she developed a comprehensive year-long apprenticeship for incoming computer graphic animators.
 She followed this with development of similar programs for the computer graphics effects industry, at VIFX, Blue Sky Studios and Rhythm and Hues Studios.

 While working at WDFA, Morie was invited to take part in a 1996 National Research Council workshop entitled Modeling and Simulation: Linking Entertainment and Defense, held at the Beckman Laser Institute in Irvine, CA. This workshop was documented in a National Research Council publication of the same name.